xAlpharax/NeuralODE-Notes-Projects/README.md

 ***
 TO DO:
-1. use the odesolvers as functios or at least experiment with them
+1. catsVSdogs dataset node & resnet
-2. catsVSdogs dataset node & resnet
+2. odeblock tweaks for better understanding and intuition

 View on [trello](https://trello.com/b/0BtjvVZK/neuralode-notes-projects)
 ***